Last updated on September 1st, 2024 at 06:16 pm

 A seller-owner financed mortgage requires none of the HUD documents.
 That said, it’s good to use some of the documents which may help both parties.
 For the seller, it’s vital that the “Note” be accurate with the terms and conditions of the loan.
 The Trust Deed is filed along with the note at the county recorder or justice court as public record.
 The filing protects the seller.

-Back to the process.
-As a seller, you should require a credit check from the buyer.
-Many buyers who accept seller financing have less than stellar scores and this is to be expected.
-The seller understands the risks and the rewards of the deal.
 The credit check is not used so much as a determining factor for the loan but it is a way to ensure you know the borrower/buyer.
 Should the seller ever have to foreclose on the buyer, the seller must have a way to locate the buyer if they leave the property when served for not making payments.

 seller-owner financing: This is how it's done